-The Commission considered, but does not recommend, a proposal that would retain the rule that personal injury damages are separate property when the injury results in whole or in part from the fault of the other spouse and would require the payment of such damages from the guilty spouse's share of the community.
+The Commission considered, but does not recommend, a proposal that would (1) retain the rule that personal injury damages are separate property when the injury results in whole or in part from the fault of the other spouse and (2) require the payment of damages by one spouse to the other from the guilty spouse's share of the community.
 See Note, 51 CAL.
 L. REV. 448 (1963).
-The Commission has disapproved the suggestion because it would merely limit the difficulties and problems created by the existing law to the one situation where there has been an interspousal tort.
-See discussion, supra, p. a spouse to satisfy a liability arising out of an injury to the other spouse with the community property subject to the guilty spouse's control (after exhaustion of the separate property) and providing that the damages when received are community property subject to the injured spouse's control gives the injured spouse protection substantially equivalent to that which might be provided by a rule requiring the division of the community property.
-The damages are not subject to the guilty spouse's debts, whether in contract or in tort.
-Control over the amount paid shifts from the guilty spouse to the injured spouse (except that a gift cannot be made without the consent of the other spouse).
-Yet, the difficulties that exist when personal injury damages are separate property are avoided.
+This proposal would merely limit the difficulties and problems created by the existing Section 163.5 to the one situation where there has been an interspousal tort.
+See discussion, supra, p.
+2. The Commission's recommendation, permitting a spouse to satisfy a liability arising out of an injury to the other spouse with the community property subject to the guilty spouse's control (after exhaustion of his separate property) and providing that the damages when received are community property subject to the injured spouse's control, gives the injured spouse protection substantially equivalent to that which might be provided by the other proposal.
+Under both proposals, the damages are not' subject to the guilty spouse's debts, whether in contract or in tort.
+Under both, control over the amount paid shifts from the guilty spouse to the injured spouse (except that a gift cannot be made without the consent of the other spouse).
+Yet, the difficulties outlined above, that exist when personal injury damages are separate property are avoided.
 Damages given to replace lost earnings are treated just as the earnings would have been.
 No unexpected tax consequences ensue if the parties commingle the funds with community property or otherwise treat them as community property.
 The property descends as community property would descend.